cbteeple/pressure_controller_docs/docs/top-level/tutorial.md

 ## Configure the pressure controller.
-This sets and saves a bunch of settings from a file
+This sets a bunch of configuration settings on the controller (like which channels are on, PID gains, etc.).

 1. Create a config file in the `config` folder.
     * Configuration files are "*.yaml*" files with a few specific fields (see examples in the `config` folder)